a. Program Structure

 Will the Department reimburse me for travel to conferences?

 For the past several years, the Department has been able to offer a small number of travel grants to students presenting papers at academic conferences.
-If funds are available, the application period for these grants will be announced in late August.
+Students should apply via the Director of Graduate Studies as early in the year as possible, since funds are limited.
+Applications will be considered on a first-come, first-served basis, with priority being given to students who have not received conference travel funding from the Department before.
+No more than one conference travel grant may be awarded in any one year.
 The Graduate School also sponsors the Dean’s Student Travel Grant Program, which provides a total of 225 awards each year, in the amount of $500 each.
 For more information, see the GSAS website.

 How does the student health insurance work?